parsashafizade/hardware-reserve/README.md

 > [!NOTE]
 > This is an academic capstone project — some production concerns are intentionally out of scope.

-> [!WARNING]
-> OTP / SMS / 2FA has been intentionally removed, and Docker is intentionally not included.

 ---

 ## Prerequisites